Fairspace

 Requires:

 You can deploy Fairspace on a Kubernetes cluster using Helm.
-Helm charts for Fairspace are published to the public helm repository at https://storage.googleapis.com/fairspace-helm.
+Helm charts for Fairspace are published to the public helm repository at ghcr.io/thehyve/helm-charts/fairspace (GitHub Packages of the Fairspace repository)

 We provide a number of charts for various components that can be used in combination, or separately: